How long do I have to file a lawsuit for employment discrimination in California?

 A skilled Los Angeles, California discrimination lawyer can advise you of those rights and help you defend them via a well-planned and thoughtfully-executed discrimination lawsuit.

-One of the main reasons that many acts of discrimination go unheard is because many victims do not understand that there is a time limit to when he or she must file the claim.
+One of the main reasons that many acts of discrimination go unheard is the fact that victims do not understand that there is a filing deadline.

 Depending on which law you refer to, that time limit is either 300 days or one year.